cheran99/End-to-End-DevSecOps-Pipeline-with-CI-CD/README.md

 As shown above, flake8 was successfully able to pass this particular error and other subsequent checks after keeping certain lines in the Python code as long as they originally were.

+### Add CSRF Protection

+This step involves adding Cross-Site Request Forgery (CSRF) protection in the Flask application to prevent attackers from tricking users into unknowingly submitting a request to the web application while they are still logged in.
+The most effective way to prevent this kind of attack is to have a CSRF token, which is a unique, dynamic value that is generated every time a user is in session.
+The server can verify this token whenever a request is made.
+This prevents attackers from forging valid requests since it is impossible to predict the token value.

+The CSRF protection can be enabled in the Flask application using Flask-WTF.

 ## References